15-WG-Tron/pipelines-and-templates/README.md

-# Tron CI Pipelines
+# Tron CI/CD Pipelines and Pull Request Template

-This repository contains CI pipeline files for Tron.
+This repository contains CI/CD pipeline files and a pull request template for Tron.
 These pipelines are designed to automate the continuous integration process and ensure code quality across Tron projects.
+The pull request template provides a standardized format for creating pull requests, guiding contributors to provide essential information such as a clear description of the changes, associated issue numbers, and any additional context required for efficient review and merging of the code.

 ## Pipelines

-### CI Pipeline
+### Continuous Intergration (CI) Pipeline

-The CI pipeline is triggered on every commit to a branch.
+The Continuous Intergration pipeline is triggered on every commit to a branch.
 It performs the following stages:

 - Load scripts, if needed
 - Environment variable validation, if needed